cockroachlabs/workshop_labs/query-optimization/README.md

 ![plan-1](media/plan-1.png)

-TODO: explanation of the plan
+TODO: explain plan

+You can find in [our docs](https://www.cockroachlabs.com/docs/stable/explain-analyze#distsql-plan-viewer) the instructions to read every section of the plan.

 With this information at hand, let's proceed with creating the indexes